dabl/dabl/doc/user_guide.rst

 Key ingedients to achieve this are:

 - Ready-made visualizations
-- model diagnostics
+- Model diagnostics
 - Efficient model search
 - Type detection
 - Automatic preprocessing
-- portfolios of well-performing pipelines
+- Portfolios of well-performing pipelines

 The current version of dabl only provides very simple implementations of these, but the goal is for dabl to contain more advanced solutions while providing a